Soaking chicken fillets in pickle juice for an hour adds both moisture and a subtle tang that stays even after frying.

 Method

-1. Submerge the chicken fillets in pickle juice and refrigerate for 15 minutes to brine.
+1. Submerge the chicken fillets in pickle juice and refrigerate for 1 hour to brine.

-4. Heat peanut oil in a large skillet to 350°F / 175°C and fry the chicken for 3 to 4 minutes per side until golden and cooked to 165°F / 74°C.
+4. Heat peanut oil in a large skillet over medium-high heat to 350°F / 175°C, then fry each fillet for 5 to 6 minutes per side until golden and cooked to 165°F / 74°C.